-Candidates for the B.S. degree who plan to pursue graduate work in economics, finance, or related disciplines are strongly encouraged to complete, at minimum, MA 21 Analytical Calculus III, MA 212 Ordinary and Partial Differential Equations, and MA 251 Linear Algebra.
+Candidates for the B.S. degree who plan to pursue graduate work in economics, finance, or related disciplines are strongly encouraged to complete, at minimum, MA 211Analytical Calculus III, MA 212

+Ordinary and Partial Differential Equations, and MA 251 Linear Algebra.
 Consult with a member of the departmental faculty for further assistance in planning course work.
+After completing this major and the core curriculum, a student will have 21 credits for electives.